What is "The" Inca Trail?

 - Poorly prepared.
 We're not saying you need to have the latest high-tech equipment, but the items most likely to contribute to your discomfort are: inappropriate footwear and backpacks that aren't designed to distribute the weight.

 If you're concerned about making it on the full 4-day Inca Trail hike, the good news is that most people who begin the hike, finish the hike.
 It's rare for anyone to turn back.
-Fortunately, you have choices and for some people, the best option might be the 2-day Inca Trail hike.
+Fortunately, you have choices and for some people, the better option might be the 2-day Inca Trail hike.
 Call our US office if you'd like to discuss whether or not you should hike the trail.
 Heather 757-270-9293 and Jacquie 757-714-6649 have hiked both trails.

 Are there any easier hikes?
 YES!
 In the Sacred Valley there are easy hikes which can be customized to your needs and include support vehicle.
 No permits needed.
 Can be set up last minute.